ncatelli/mainspring/README.md

 ### Reference Implementations
 #### MOS 6502
-The [MOS 6502](https://en.wikipedia.org/wiki/MOS_Technology_6502) is the first cpu emulated in this example and is used heavily as the basis for most of the traits and examples.
+The [MOS 6502](https://en.wikipedia.org/wiki/MOS_Technology_6502) is the first cpu simulated in this example and is used heavily as the basis for most of the traits and examples.
 Basic usages and hardware layouts can be found in the [examples](./examples/) directory.

 #### CHIP-8
 [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8).